E-D-Richard/budget-tracker-webbapp/README.md

 ### ToDo

+- figure out how to unite all transaction text-data into a single transaction-record element without removing from or breaking grid.
+This should then allow to highlight whole row on hover on hover
 - change app color scheme to green palette
 - in transList button icon replace "X" with a trash can icon
 - make sure tab (via tab index values) works in all forms